apache/openwhisk/docs/metrics.md

-memory - maximum memory allowed for action container causedBy - contains the "causedBy" annotation (can be "sequence" or nothing at the moment) size - size (in bytes) of the invocation response
+memory - maximum memory allowed for action container causedBy - contains the "causedBy" annotation (can be "sequence" or nothing at the moment) size - size (in bytes) of the invocation response userDefinedStatusCode - status code represents `statusCode` set in result response. (if not set, this field will not be present)
 ```
 Metric is any user specific event produced by the system and it at this moment includes the following information:
 ```